By Aaron Selkrig, founder and CEO of Selkrig Performance Unit

 I've faced several challenges and temptations as the CEO of a service-based startup.
 As my company has grown from just me and a couple of clients to 20 staff members and 228 clients, one of the biggest challenges has been management and automation.

 On the one hand, automation helps with managing both staff and clients.
-But for service-based businesses, the answer isn’t that simple.
-The big question is how to retain the real human contact that is the heart of any truly individualized service while reaping the benefits of automation.
+But for service-based businesses, the answer isn't that simple.
+The big question is how to reap the benefits of automation while retaining the real, human contact that is the heart of any truly individualized service.

 I've found that the answer lies in the right kind of micromanagement.